nadams128/oatnet/README.md

 Push and pull inventory items based on user input
 Set the have and need values for each item, as well as increment and decrement the values with buttons
 Use user input to suggest items
+Tag an item to check weekly, get a report of all needed items Print a formatted table of everything in the database Allow the user to open a panel to configure extra parameters for items, such as type, location, needed per week, etc.
+Allow users to navigate the parts of the application via routes

 ## In the future, Oatnet + Oatnet-Server should:

-Tag an item to check weekly, get a report of all needed items
-Print a formatted table of everything in the database
-Support a variety of units through a dropdown box
+Authenticate users using usernames and passwords, and block unauthenticated DB interactions Support a variety of units through a dropdown box
-Convert between units when different units are selected
+Convert between units when different units are selected Have user-specific preferences
-Have a responsive UI that adapts to various screen sizes
-Allow the user to open a panel to configure extra parameters for items, such as type, location, needed per week, etc.